microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 Backends - which are the clusters of destination servers that requests can be routed to and load balanced across.

-Address is the URI prefix that will have the original request path appended to it.
+Address is the URI prefix that will have the original request path and query appended to it.

-You can find out more about the available configuration options by looking at [ProxyConfigOptions](xref:Microsoft.ReverseProxy.Configuration.ProxyConfigOptions).
+You can find out more about the available configuration options by looking at [ProxyRoute](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute) and [Backend](xref:Microsoft.ReverseProxy.Abstractions.Backend).

  ```
  {